rtgodwin/rtgodwin.github.io/_docs/prep.md

 ## Scenes

+### Rules
+- No more group rolls.
+Need a role-playing reason for soing something.
+- Metagaming.
+Can't discuss tactics, or act on unknown information.
+- Characters have to act consistently.

 ### Transition
 - Finethir never produced any gold, but allowed you to stay at his place for as long as you wanted.
 - You destroyed a magic ring, restored a Wizard to his true self, and are looking for glory, so you visit the most well known tavern for hosting adventurers: the Yawning Portal in Waterdeep.